 Howard Gardner, the famed professor of education at Harvard, wrote on the Great Society Slump in the 20th anniversary issue of Mother Jones.

 Cynthia Gorney, the National Geographic and New Yorker writer and former journalism professor at Berkeley, profiled swimmer Natalie Fobes for California—and sent me several talented interns from her classes.

 Matt Groening contributed two cover pieces to Mother Jones when he just launching The Simpsons.

 Quentin Hardy wrote two covers for us at California, on controversial Boalt professor John Yoo and on new brain research.
 Later a tech columnist for the NY Times, I still occasionally get together with Quentin to knock my brain cells around.

 Paul Hawken took a couple of years to say yes to my entreaties to publish Natural Capitalism in Mother Jones.
 We devoted an entire issue to his and Amory Lovins' revolutionary ideas on reforming our economic system, and later published a heavily requested reprint.

 Adam Hochschild, the author of King Leopold's Ghost and To End All Wars, was filling in as editor at Mother Jones when I first worked as art director, and he was board president during my career there.
-I first met Adam when he came to our little magazine in North Oakland in the 1970s to talk about the new magazine he wanted to start, then named New Dimensions and later Mother Jones.
+I first met Adam when he came to a little magazine in North Oakland where I worked in the 1970s to talk about the new magazine he wanted to start, then named New Dimensions and later Mother Jones.